Justice for our First Responders

 When we treat them like this, when we make it even harder for them to do an already hard job, we lose them.
 And with more and more restrictions and fewer and fewer resources, it's no wonder that it's harder than ever to attract volunteer firefighters, EMS workers, and police officers.

 - Pay for workers compensation insurance for volunteer first-responders.
-This would free up tens of millions of local dollars that volunteer fire and EMS departments could use to pay for other needs they determine: equipment, training, communications, etc.
+This would free up tens of millions of local dollars that volunteer fire and EMS departments could use to pay for other needs they determine: equipment, training, communications, etc. Workers compensation must also be expanded to include cancer, PTSD, and other ailments that are clearly related to the job.

 - Provide a $1000/year stipend for all volunteer firefighters and EMS workers who reach a threshold level of service each year.
 Training hours will also count toward earning this stipend.
 Stipends could be used to cover travel costs, personal equipment costs, or go toward the cost of life or medical insurance.

 - Restore the full firefighters pension for paid firefighters.
+Firefighters should also be granted a generous term life insurance plan, to protect their families.

 - Empower a committee of first responders to re-write the state training requirements to make them more friendly to recruitment and allow greater flexibility for on-the-job training.
 The model here would be one of apprenticeship, with increasing skill level and responsibility.
+We will ensure that our firefighters are receiving the best continuing education in the country.

 - Seek federal grants and partnerships with health providers to guarantee mental health services for all first-responders, based on the Huntington, West Virginia model.